 - Skimpy paragraphs – some authors create paragraphs containing only one sentence.
 This can affect the coherence and continuity within and between paragraphs.

 - Paragraphs can be short or long.
 Keep your paragraphs as short as you can.
 You can always add whitespace.
 Paragraphs can be anywhere from 2 to 15 sentences.
 The optimal website post has short paragraphs (less than 6 or 7 sentences).

 - Unclear topic sentence – Start all paragraphs with the most important sentence.
 Then explain or elaborate on that sentence.
 A reader will be able to grasp the most important content from your article, just by reading the first sentences of your paragraphs.
 Conclude with a summarizing sentence in the last paragraph to make your point extra clear.

 In summary, to create a compelling paragraph, at least 25% of your sentences should contain 20 or more words and should be written in the active voice.
-It’s recommended that if you must use passive tense in your sentences, limit those passively-voiced sentences to no more than 10% of your content.
-Following these guidelines and avoiding the mistakes above will dramatically enhance your blog posts’ SEO.
+Try to limit passively-voiced sentences to 10% of your content.
+(Yoast helps!)
+When you follow these guidelines and avoid mistakes you will dramatically enhance your SEO.

 7. Use Headings and Sub-Headings

 In addition to all the tips above, headings are important to increase SEO.
 Search engines such as Google’s work with mathematical algorithms that reference headings to determine the topic of your blog post.
 These algorithms are also used to analyze all the content on your website.
 Therefore you should always use headings to optimize the SEO in your post and on your website.